Just who is responsible for the fire in a garment factory in Bangladesh that killed more than 100 workers in November?

 If you need further evidence that the codes-and-inspections system is terribly flawed, consider that a fire in Pakistan last year that killed at least 262 garment workers happened at a factory that had been given a clean bill of health by Alice Tepper Marlin’s Social Accountability International, again, according to The Times.

 Of course, companies could simply walk away from countries like Bangladesh and China, which do a poor job of regulating labor markets and repress workers who try to organize.
 But they won’t and probably ought not to because, on balance, the globalization of industries like clothing, shoes, toys and electronics has been good for workers, lifting many millions of them out of poverty.
-And of course the companies are driven by price competition to seek out factories in low-wage countries.
-The minimum wage in Bangladesh is $36 month.

 “If you stay away from countries that are not going to be code compliant, you stay away from countries where jobs and income are most needed,” Aaron said.